vesellov/bitdust.docs.old/roadmap.md

 http://p2p-id.ru/veselin.xml will be translated to veselin@p2p-id.ru.

 ## Monetization through cryptocurrency

-To create the most equitable relations between users, we plan to introduce methods to encourage each other.
+To create the most equitable relations between users, we plan to introduce methods to encourage each other to donate resources of own PC to the network.
-Each user should have the ability to make profit from donating resources of its PC into the BitDust network .
+Each user should have the ability to make a profit from donating resources of his device to other users of the software.

-We plan to use well-known "Cryptocurrency" to create an electronic "coins".
+We plan to use well-known "Cryptocurrencies" to create an electronic "coins".
-Such coins can be used to conduct transactions between users and "pay" for services of suppliers and scrubbers.
+Such coins can be used to conduct transactions between users and "pay" for services of suppliers, scrubbers, routers, id-servers, etc.
-Like the well-known BitCoin, it will be possible to create a free conversion of BitDust coins into any material assets, including real money.
+Like the well-known BitCoin, it will be possible to create a free conversion of BitDust coins into any material assets, including real money in the end.

-The next step could release of our own electronic "shares" of the BitDust company, which will be fully protected by the same way.
+This will attract real funds to the netowrk with a corresponding increase of the BitDust society itself.

-Anyone will be able to instantly invest in BitDust company from home and gain profits from the growth of capitalization of the entire project.
+We need to drive the development of the project and people might want to release finaly some sort of electronic "shares" of the BitDust "foundation", which will be fully protected by the same way using Blockchain technology.

-This will attract almost unlimited funding with a corresponding increase in the BitDust network itself.
+Anyone will be able to instantly invest in BitDust development process directly from home and gain profits in the future from the growth of capitalization of the entire project.

 ## Anonymous logon